Short Research Article

 Neoclytus acuminatus (Fabricius)3

-Total Number of Individuals (N)7
+Total number of individuals (N)7

-Species Richness (s)2
+Species richness (s)2

 Table 8.
 Cerambycid (Coleoptera: Cerambycidae) Species Captured in BGSU-ENVS Woods, 2008 (Central Wood County, OH).